 Val d'Isere – France

-Après ski in Val d'Isère can be as quiet or as lively as you wish and off-slope activities are everything you’d expect of a top international resort.
+Après ski in Val d'Isère can be as quiet or as lively as you wish and leisure activities are everything you’d expect of a top international resort.
 In summary, Val d’Isère is a good old-fashioned all-rounder of a resort!

 - Have a go at a local pastry cookery class with top chef, Patrick Chevallot